chriscdn/build-url/README.md

 # chriscdn/build-url

-A small utility for generating URLs.
+A small utility for building URLs.

 ## Motivation